 Annual Benefit Compliance Concerns

-We are continually asked, “What are the compliance actions we need to take every year to ensure we are meeting benefit compliance requirements?”
+We are continually asked by clients with concerns, “What are the compliance actions we need to take every year to ensure we are meeting benefit compliance requirements?”

 Send out the following employee notices annually to ensure everyone is notified: